davidmcclure/textplot/README.md

 The `generate` command takes these options:

-- **(int) `--term_depth=500`** - The number of terms to include in the network.
+- **`--term_depth=1000` (int)** - The number of terms to include in the network.
 For now, Textplot takes the top N most frequent terms, after stopwords are removed.

-- **(int) `--skim_depth=10`** - The number of connections (edges) to skim off the top of the "topics" computed for each word.
+- **`--skim_depth=10` (int)** - The number of connections (edges) to skim off the top of the "topics" computed for each word.

-- **(flag) `--d_weights`** - By default, terms that appear in similar locations in the document will be connected by "heavy" edge weights, the semantic expected by layout algorithms like Force Atlas 2 in Gephi.
-If this flag is passed, though, the weights will be inverted, turning them into measurements of _distance_, not _similarity_ - similar words are connected with "short" distances.
-Use this if you want to run pathfinding algorithms.
+- **`--d_weights` (flag)** - By default, terms that appear in similar locations in the document will be connected by edges with "heavy" weights, the semantic expected by force-directed layout algorithms like Force Atlas 2 in Gephi.
+If this flag is passed, the weights will be inverted - use this if you want to do any kind of pathfinding analysis on the graph, where it's generally assumed that edge weights represent _distance_ or _cost_.

-- **(int) `--bandwidth=2000`** - The [bandwidth](http://en.wikipedia.org/wiki/Kernel_density_estimation#Bandwidth_selection) for the kernel density estimation.
+- **`--bandwidth=2000` (int)** - The [bandwidth](http://en.wikipedia.org/wiki/Kernel_density_estimation#Bandwidth_selection) for the kernel density estimation.
 This controls how "smoothness" of the curve.
 2000 is a sensible default for long novels, but bump it down if you're working with shorter texts.

-- **(int) `--samples=1000`** - The number of equally-spaced points on the X-axis where the kernel density is sampled.
+- **`--samples=1000` (int)** - The number of equally-spaced points on the X-axis where the kernel density is sampled.
 1000 is almost always enough, unless you're working with a huge document.

-- **(str) `--kernel=gaussian`** - The kernel function.
-The scikit-learn implementation also supports `tophat`, `epanechnikov`, `exponential`, `linear`, and `cosine`.
+- **`--kernel=gaussian` (str)** - The kernel function.
+The [scikit-learn implementation](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KernelDensity.html) also supports `tophat`, `epanechnikov`, `exponential`, `linear`, and `cosine`.

 ### From a Python shell